 - Apply a serum (Sunday Riley Vitamin C or Drunk Elephant T.L.C.
 Framboos)

 - Apply a retinol (currently using Drunk Elephant’s A-Passioni)

-- Apply an eye cream (I haven’t found one I love but currently am using Drunk Elephant’s that came in a set)
+- Apply an eye cream (I haven’t found one I am loyal to yet)

 - Apply a night cream (see below for my thoughts on this)

 Between each step, I make sure the product has properly soaked in before I add the next layer.
 Rule of thumb if you can’t remember which order to apply is: lightest to heaviest.
-My night cream or moisturizer depends on how thirsty my skin is (I used to not use one, but now I’m trying to reverse deep forehead wrinkles without Botox so use one religiously).
-My go-to is Belif’s Aqua Bomb, particularly in the drier months like winter, but I really love Farmacy’s Sleep Tight quenches my skin but doesn’t make me wake up feeling oily.
+My night cream or moisturizer depends on how thirsty my skin is; more in the winter. naturally.
+My go-to for years has been Belif’s Aqua Bomb, particularly in the drier months, but I really love Farmacy’s Sleep Tight quenches my skin but doesn’t make me wake up feeling oily.

 I also finally started using a silk pillowcase, the Slip pillowcase beloved by bloggers everywhere, and I’m kind of mad my mom has used one her entire life and never enforced it upon me because it does help protect both your skin and your hair.
 And as someone with crazy wavy hair, I can actually straighten it one day, sleep on the silk pillowcase and wake up to it not a mess for a change.